-Unit managers are responsible for ensuring compliance with data retention requirements within SPD.
+Unit supervisors are responsible for ensuring compliance with data retention requirements within SPD.
 Audit, Policy & Research Section personnel can also conduct audits of all data collection software and systems.
 Additionally, any appropriate auditor, including the Office of Inspector General and the federal monitor can audit for compliance at any time.

 The CJIS security policy in Appendix M of this SIR includes applicable data retention requirements associated with the CAD system.
-The MCA between SPD and ITD is the interdepartmental agreement that ensures compliance with the CJIS Security Policy, and can be found in Appendices K and M.
+The MCA between SPD and ITD (see Appendix K) is the inter-departmental agreement that ensures compliance with the CJIS Security Policy.